 The Blue Ridge Amateur Radio Society has assisted amateur radio operators in the Upstate of South Carolina since 1959.
-We meet on the first Monday of every month at the Red Cross at 940 Grove Rd, Greenville, SC 29605 at 7pm.
+We meet on the first Monday of every month ONLINE at 7pm.
+See below for more information.

 Latest Update on the Stratos Project (Eclipse Balloon Launch)